cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## AWS SnapStart

-A couple of days ago, AWS [announced SnapStart](https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/) at re:Invent.
+Very recently, AWS [announced SnapStart](https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/) at re:Invent.

 SnapStart performs a _snapshot_ of the micro-container running the lambda function and then restores it.

 > SnapStart is only available for *x86_64* CPU architecture and might not be compatible with your code.
 Please check https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html for additional information

-### Application initialization
+### 1. Application initialization

 Now we can perform a snapshot of the running JVM.
 So we can also get rid of the application initialization time, right?